 - Project Longevity: Projects may be ongoing, or begin and end in the same calendar year.
 While applications for multi-year funding are encouraged, there is no promise of funds for future years.

 - Seed Grants: Start-up fund applications will be more favorably looked upon with documentation that indicates a need for the project, support for the project, and the ongoing probability of its success.

 - Technical Assistance: Consultant and technical assistance may be funded only if essential to achieving project objectives.

 - Loans: The Foundation will not issue loans.

 - Trips: The Foundation does not fund trips, camps, entertainment, membership expenses and/or ongoing operational costs of organizations.

 - Public/Private: The board will concentrate on funding public non-profit organizations, but not to the exclusion of organizations that meet these grant guidelines.

-- Exceptions: DCCF may allow for an exception to these guidelines upon a motion duly made, seconded and carried by 2/3 of voting members present.
+- Exceptions: The Foundation may allow for an exception to these guidelines upon a motion duly made, seconded and carried by 2/3 of voting members present.

-- Grant Review Process: Applications will be considered and prioritized according to these guidelines at DCCF’s regularly scheduled board meetings.
-DCCF’s full board will review applications and make awards.
+- Grant Review Process: Applications will be considered and prioritized according to these guidelines at the Foundation’s regularly scheduled board meetings.
+The Foundation’s full board will review applications and make awards.

-- Communication with Applicants: DDCF Board will notify all applicants in writing within 10 days of the meeting to indicate approval or denial.
-All decisions will be held in confidence until announced by DCCF Board or their duly appointed spokesperson.
+- Communication with Applicants: The Foundation will notify all applicants in writing on or prior to the announcement date.
+All decisions will be held in confidence until announced by the Foundation Board or their duly appointed spokesperson.

-- Final Evaluation: Following the grant award, applicants must submit a report to DCCF Board explaining the use of funds and success of the project.
+- Final Evaluation: Following the grant award, projects will be required to submit a report to the Foundation explaining the use of funds and success of the project.
 Photos and news articles encouraged.